Finding self-similar behavior in quantum many-body dynamics via persistent homology: Persistent homology observables and self-similarity

 On the other hand, from Eq. (\ref{EqnScaling}) we obtain

 Hence,

 which shows that persistent homology observables represent in a direct fashion the geometry at hand.

 Of course, the assignment of occupied volumes to $(d-1)$-dimensional homology classes is highly heuristic, bearing in mind that a homology class is an equivalence class of many cycles within a simplicial complex, rendering any such mapping ambiguous.
 However, one may use elements of the proof of the Wasserstein stability theorem for persistence diagrams, carried out in Ref. \cite{Cohen-Steiner2010}, to deduce Eq. (\ref{EqScalingRelationPacking}) more rigorously from physically reasonable assumptions.
-In Appendix \ref{AppendixPackingRelation} we sketch the corresponding derivation.
+In Appendix \ref{AppendixPackingRelation} we sketch the corresponding derivation, provided in detail in Ref. \cite{spitz2020self}.